15 Forgotten Boy Band Hits Every '90s Kid Will Remember

 Today, throwback groups like New Kids on the Block and Backstreet Boys still tour, while the members of supergroups like *NSYNC went the solo route.
-But other groups made their mark on the '90s scene, too.
+But other groups made their mark on the '90s scene too.
 R&B royalty 3T had fans that would do "Anything" for them, while sexy soul stars like Silk and Next encouraged ladies to "Freak Me" and get "Too Close."
-British-based bands like 5ive, as well as Irish imports Westlife, all had an impact on the charts.
+British-based bands like 5ive as well as Irish imports Westlife all had an impact on the charts.
 And then there were '90s boy bands who were one-hit wonders, like All-4-One (remember them?) or Shai.

 Wondering what happened to these '90s boy bands?
-Flashback with these forgotten hits, and vote up your favorite retro song.
+Flashback with these forgotten hits and vote up your favorite retro song.

 "I Swear" By All-4-One (1994)

 You might not remember the band All-4-One, but you probably know their signature song, "I Swear."
 The ballad, a cover of a John Michael Montgomery country song, hit the top of the charts and stayed there for several months.
-Although All-4-One had a few more hits, they soon faded into obscurity, but apparently they never really broke up.
+Although All-4-One had a few more hits, they soon faded into obscurity, but apparently, they never really broke up.

 British boy band 5ive sure knew how to put out a hit (they shared management with the Spice Girls).
-They sold over 20 million records thanks to hits like "When the Lights Go Out," and eventually split, but reunited twice.
+They sold over 20 million records thanks to hits like "When the Lights Go Out" and eventually split - but reunited twice.
 Scott Robinson became a DJ, while Sean Conlon failed to make it onto The Voice.

 "Girl on TV" By LFO (1999)

 LFO stood for "Lyte Funky Ones," and its three members took the "lyte" aspect to heart.
 Their most famous hit was "Summer Girls," but they were able to sing about more than just liking girls that wore Abercrombie & Fitch.
-Their second single was "Girl on TV," which was allegedly inspired by member Rich Cronin's then-girlfriend, actress Jennifer Love Hewitt, who was also featured in the video.
+Their second single was "Girl on TV," which was allegedly inspired by member Rich Cronin's then-girlfriend, actor Jennifer Love Hewitt, who was also featured in the video.
 In a true boy band triangle, Hewitt supposedly cheated on Cronin with Jeff Timmons of 98 Degrees.

 LFO split in the early 2000s.
-Cronin was diagnosed with leukemia in 2005, but, once his illness went into remission, he joined a boy band revival reality show on VH1.
-A few years later, he got sick again and tragically passed away in 2010 at the age of 35.
+Cronin was diagnosed with leukemia in 2005, but once his illness went into remission, he joined a boy band revival reality show on VH1.
+A few years later, he got sick again and tragically passed in 2010 at the age of 35.
 Bandmate Devin Lima became a barber, while Brad Fischetti took a job as a musical director for an ultra-conservative church.